politmedia/KAIROS/README.md

 # Translation

 We use crowdin.com for translation.
-If you want to help us to translate KAIROS into your language, head over to https://crowdin.com/project/kairos and start working :)
+If you want to help us to translate Freedomvote into your language, head over to https://crowdin.com/project/freedomvote  and start working :)

 # License